dstrohmaier/dstrohmaier.github.io/_posts/2019-05-13-norms-and-social-kinds.markdown

 [1] Of course, that assertion has been questioned.
 Thomistic theories of natural law would be one example.

-[2] "Intrinsic" appears more appropriate than "necessary" to me.
+[2] "Intrinsic" appears more appropriate than "necessary" to me, but this linguistic intution might very well be questioned.
 I also hope to avoid discussing the modal character of kinds.

 [3] I am not too committed at the relation being one of constitution.
 One might argue for grounding or any other ontological dependence relationship with explanatory force.